dwwaweru/SI507/README.md

 # SI507
 ## HW#7: NYT Flask App

 This project focuses on using the New York Times (NYT) Top Headlines API to build a simple Flask app.
-This app returns the top 5 technology articles and provides a link to each file.
+This app returns the top 5 technology articles in the NYT and provides a link to each article.

 ### top_headlines.py
 This python script launches the NYT Flask app.